ab4ts/LBYCPF3/README.md

 # LBYCPF3
-Compilation of LBYCPF3 Codes by Andrei COllado
+Compilation of LBYCPF3 Codes by Andrei Collado, For our Computer Vision Subject
+Professor: Robert "Bok Del Rosario